 This plan describes how to manage your child’s asthma.
 It includes information about your child's symptoms and medicines.
 It also includes instructions about managing symptoms and when to call a healthcare provider.
 You should review the action plan with your healthcare provider at least yearly.

 An asthma action plan generally covers these topics:

 Exercise and recess.
-The medication and dose your child needs to take before recess, or exercise and activities your child needs to avoid, or special precautions to take, such as wearing a scarf or ski mask on cold days, or not exercising outdoors when pollen counts are high.
+The medicine and dose your child needs to take before recess, or exercise and activities your child needs to avoid, or special precautions to take, such as wearing a scarf or ski mask on cold days, or not exercising outdoors when pollen counts are high.

 It’s a good idea to meet with your child's teachers and coaches, and other staff members at the start of each school year.
 Your child can be there, too.
-You may also need to meet at other times throughout the schools year.
+You may also need to meet at other times throughout the school year.
 Make sure you discuss the following:

 Triggers.
 If pet dander is a trigger, find out if animals, such as gerbils or hamsters, are kept in the classroom.

 Special activities.
 For example, ask how medicine will be handled during field trips.